Here at the Distinguished Limbaugh Institute for Advanced Conservative Studies.

 I haven't heard Nancy Pelosi call for such a thing.

-I haven't heard any Democrat call for such a thing, haven't heard a Republican call for it either.
+I haven't heard a Republican call for it either.

 That's why I'm calling for it.

-If that's what this is really about, why the hell look at what they got rid of Trent Lott.
+If that's what this is really about, why the hell, look at what they got rid of Trent Lott.

 Our guys helped swish him away.

-They got rid of Tom Delay, our guys helped swish him away.
+They got rid of Tom DeLay.

 Now they're going after Hastert.

-They got rid of Bob Livingston, they got rid of Newton.
+They got rid of Newton.

 What is it?